IndigoUnited/js-dejavu/README.md

 You can check the benchmarks in [jsperf](http://jsperf.com/oop-benchmark/58) comparing `dejavu` with other OOP libraries.
 Note that the loose mode is used in this test, simulating a production environment, and both the normal and optimized versions are tested.
+It is also important to mention that [JSFace](https://github.com/tnhu/jsface) does not chain prototypes.
+This gives JSFace an extra edge in performance in some browsers, like Firefox, but renders the `instanceof` operator useless, so this is kind of a cheat.